Covid: Education ‘should not be punchbag’ in post-pandemic spending

 0

-Education must not be “the punchbag” that takes the monetary hit as Wales recovers from the pandemic, a leading economist has said.
+A leading economist has said that education must not be “the punchbag” that takes the monetary hit as Wales recovers from the pandemic.

-Prof Gerald Holtham stated the Welsh government have to focus resources on “assisting education” and younger families.
+Prof Gerald Holtham stated the Welsh government has to focus resources on “assisting education” and younger families.

 He cautioned a “one-off levy” might be brought to raise capital for restoring the schooling machine.

-The Welsh authorities stated it become supplying over £150m of greater investment.
+The Welsh authorities stated it has been supplying over £150m of greater investment.

-Prof Holtham, a former Welsh authorities adviser and a visiting professor at Cardiff Metropolitan University, said the “political pressures to spend on health are always very heavy” but spending on education become “especially important” in the mean time.
+Prof Holtham, a former Welsh authorities adviser and a visiting professor at Cardiff Metropolitan University, said the “political pressures to spend on health are always very heavy.”
+Still, spending on education becomes “especially important” in the meantime.

 post-pandemic spending

-“Education is already a totally massive part of the budget, inevitably, but I think we can not allow it get squeezed now, in order to keep increasing expenditure on health,” he said.
+“Education is already a massive part of the budget, inevitably, but I think we can not allow it to get squeezed now to keep increasing expenditure on health,” he said.

-“If we will boom expenditure on both, it really is terrific, however I don’t suppose we can allow education be the punchbag or the sponge that absorbs the strain.
-We’ve were given to provide it priority…
+“If we will boom expenditure on both, it is terrific.
+However, I don’t suppose we can allow education to be the punchbag or the sponge that absorbs the strain.
+We’ve been allowed to make it a priority…

 Prof Gerald Holtham